census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Go/DataDog.md

 ##### Creating the exporter

 To create the exporter, we'll need:
-* DataDog credentials which you can get from [Here](https://docs.datadoghq.com/getting_started/)
+* Datadog credentials which you can get from [Here](https://docs.datadoghq.com/getting_started/)
 * Create an exporter in code

 This is possible by importing the exporter

 {{<highlight go>}}
-import "github.com/DataDog/opencensus-go-exporter-datadog"
+import "github.com/Datadog/opencensus-go-exporter-datadog"

 // then create the actual exporter dd, err := datadog.NewExporter(datadog.Options{}) if err != nil {
-    log.Fatalf("Failed to create the DataDog exporter: %v", err) }
+    log.Fatalf("Failed to create the Datadog exporter: %v", err) }
 {{</highlight>}}